cuemacro/findatapy/README.md

 # findatapy examples

 In findatapy/examples you will find several demos on how to download data from many different sources.
 Note, for some such as Bloomberg or Eikon, you'll need to have a licence/subscription for it to work.
+Also there might be certain limits of the history you can download for intraday data from certain sources (you will need to check with individual data providers)

 # Release Notes